Data Centers in Billings

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available, primarily through providers that can deploy into regional data centers.
-Services from providers like Hivelocity or ColoCrossing can be configured for deployment in the region.
+Bare Metal: Bare metal server options are available in the region, primarily through national providers that can deploy infrastructure into local data centers.
+Providers like Hivelocity offer solutions for companies needing dedicated physical hardware.

 Power Analysis

-Montana's power landscape is a key advantage for data center operators, offering very low costs and a favorable generation mix.
+Montana’s power infrastructure is a key advantage for the Billings market, offering both low costs and a favorable generation mix.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Billings support the region's primary industries, including energy, agriculture, healthcare, and logistics.
-This proximity provides low-latency access for local enterprises managing critical operations.
+Proximity To Key Business Districts: Data centers in Billings are positioned to serve the city’s core industries, including energy, healthcare, and logistics.
+The infrastructure supports local enterprise and serves as a digital gateway for the state.

 Natural Disaster Risk

-Billings has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 59.12 out of 100, as of September 2025.
-Its inland location protects it from hurricanes and coastal flooding.
-The primary environmental risks are related to weather and geological factors specific to the region.
+Billings has a moderate natural disaster risk profile, with no single high-impact threat dominating its environmental landscape.
+The FEMA National Risk Index score is 59.12 out of 100, which is considered moderate as of September 2025.